krasimir/actml/README.md

 * An asynchronous function
 * A generator

-ActML processor assumes that every of the elements is asynchronous.
-It executes the functions from the outer to inner ones and from top to bottom.
+the ActML processor executes the functions from the outer to inner ones and from top to bottom.
 All the three types of elements may return another element.
 In the case of generator we may `yield` also another element.
 For example:

 ```js
 function Print({ message }) {